HomeSearch Sitemap Contact

 Building 1

-In order to accommodate demolition activities, access to the Building 1 Mass Ave entrance and the staircases adjacent to the lift will be restricted during weekday work hours.
-Additionally, the exterior pathway leading to the entrance, including the bike racks located here, may be inaccessible during these times.
-This area closure is planned from March 25 – April 2.
+In order to accommodate steel structure activities, access to the Building 1 Mass Ave entrance and the staircases adjacent to the lift will be restricted during work hours, 7AM-3PM, on June 28 & July 1.
+Additionally, the exterior pathway leading to the entrance, including the bike racks located here, may be inaccessible during these times while construction vehicles occupy the area.
+Some noise is anticipated.
 Occupants of buildings in the area are asked to plan accordingly.

 Signage will be posted directing occupants to the Lobby 7 elevator through the basement entrance along Mass Ave or through the Buildings 3 or 5 corridors on the first floor.
 See the map for details.